leungmak/incubator-carbondata/docs/datamap/datamap.md

 ## DataMap Management

-There are two kind of management semantic for DataMaps:
+There are three kinds of semantic for DataMap management:

-### Incremental refresh
+### Automatic Refresh

 All datamap except MV datamap (preaggregate/timeseries/lucene) is in this category.

 When user creates a datamap on the main table, system will immediately triger a datamap refresh automatically.
 It is triggered internaly by the system, and user does not need to issue REFRESH command

 Afterwards, for every new data loading, system will immediatly trigger an incremental refresh on all related datamap created on the main table.
-The refresh is incremental based on Segment concept of Carbon.
+The refresh is **incremental** based on Segment concept of Carbon.

 If user perform data update, delete operation, system will return failure. (reject the operation)

 If user drop the main table, the datamap will be dropped immediately too.

-### Manual refresh
+### Manual Refresh

-For MV datamap, since it involves multiple table, manual refresh is supported.
+MV datamap is in this category.

 When user creates a mv datamap on multiple table, the datamap is created with status *disabled*, then user can issue REFRESH command to build the datamap.
 Every REFRESH command that user issued, system will trigger a full rebuild of the datamap.
 After rebuild is done, system will change datamap status to *enabled*, so that it can be used in query rewrite.